thenaterhood/thenaterweb/README.md

 It was developed to be relatively simple, flexible, and to have well- documented code.

+Main development for the framework is on the master branch with stable points tagged with a version number.
+The master branch is merged into the Production branch at each release tag.

 Using Thenaterweb
 ===================
 Thenaterweb requires PHP > 5 and write access to a directory (for logs and